Skip to main content

 It’s not easy to like a show where the acting and script are not always in top form, but I liked it!

 On the other hand, Yeon-joo, played by Go Min-si, unfortunately is the weak link, mostly flat and boring in character development and delivery.
-A saving grace is that she is so pretty, and she and Beom-woo are a photogenic couple.
+A saving grace is that she is pretty, and the two are a photogenic couple.

 The secondary characters and cast easily outplayed her.
 Kim Shin-rok is especially impressive as Myung-sook, who, like Beom-woo, comes across with her full range of emotions and expressions.
-Choon-seung (played by Yoo Soo-bin) and Yoo-jin (played by Bae Yoo-ram) are suitably funny and silly.
+Choon-seung (played by Yoo Soo-bin) and Yoo-jin (played by Bae Yoo-ram, who was forgettable in Run On but gets a much more interesting role here) are suitably funny and silly.

 Mean mother Han (played by Oh Min-ae) is as mean as she was intended to be, and brother Sun-woo (played by Bae Na-ra) goes through at least a couple of phases in character development.
-Chef Young-hae (Hong Hwa-yeon) must be extremely talented to be able to replicate Yeon-joo’s dishes well without using all those fresh, home-grown ingredients, when Myung-sook, even with Yeon-joo’s supervision, sometimes makes mistakes, but it felt like the show couldn’t decide whether she should be a funny or annoying person.
+Was chef Young-hae (Hong Hwa-yeon) so extremely talented that she could replicate Yeon-joo’s dishes well without using all those fresh, home-grown ingredients, when Myung-sook, even with Yeon-joo’s supervision, sometimes makes mistakes?
+It felt like the show couldn’t decide whether she should be a funny or annoying person.
 I think Hwa-yeon could have played either or both, so it is a pity the character wasn’t better developed.

 Strange plot points